CuarzoSoftware/XDGKit/doxygen/md/Examples.md

 int main()
 {
     // Create an instance of XDGKit.
-Icon themes are indexed immediately. auto kit = XDGKit::Make();
+    auto kit = XDGKit::Make();

     // Search for an icon